SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

   * - **Method**
     - GET
   * - **Returns**
     - **200 OK** on success.
-A JSON object in the response body containing a list of timestamped data records.
+A formatted JSON object in the response body containing a list of timestamped data records.

 |